 Prior to joining Bradley, Jason served as an Assistant United States Attorney for the United States Attorney’s Office in Jacksonville, Florida.
 He worked on both civil and criminal matters throughout the Middle District of Florida.
 During his five years as a prosecutor, he recovered nearly a quarter of a billion dollars for the U.S. government through FCA suits and prosecuted dozens of companies and individuals.
 He was recognized in 2017 with the Department of Justice’s Director Award, one of the highest honors bestowed upon DOJ employees.

 Jason also worked as an attorney-adviser for the U.S. Department of State in Washington, D.C., where he led the department’s responses to various Congressional investigations and represented the department in lawsuits throughout the country.
-One notable case he assisted with was the prosecution of Private First Class Chelsea Manning for her role in leaking classified information.
-In 2012, Jason was recognized with the department’s Exemplary Service award.

-Apart from his government service, Jason also worked in private practice in Washington D.C., representing a variety of clients in civil litigation matters, anti-money laundering and Foreign Corrupt Practice Act (FCPA) investigations, government regulatory actions, and other proceedings.
+Apart from his government service, Jason also worked in private practice in Washington, D.C., representing a variety of clients in civil litigation matters, anti-money laundering and Foreign Corrupt Practice Act (FCPA) investigations, government regulatory actions, and other proceedings.

 Jason is a frequent speaker and author on government prosecution, healthcare fraud, FCPA compliance, and anti-money laundering topics.
 In addition to speaking to defense counsel at national conferences annually, he has also taught a variety of classes to prosecutors and law enforcement agents concerning best practices in conducting law enforcement investigations.